The Architecture of Oversight: When the Auditor Works for the Architect

 The Cost of a Closed Loop

-The town has already voted on the $50 million bond, effectively handing over a generational blank check.
-It is only now, in the aftermath, that voters are left to ask the one question that should have been answered first: Is this what independent financial oversight looks like?
+The town has already voted on the $50 million bond, handing over a generational blank check.
+It is only now, in the aftermath, that voters are left to ask the one question that should have been answered first: Is this what independent oversight looks like?